wiremoons/amt/README.md

 By default the database used to store the acronyms will be located in the same directory as the programs executable.

-However this can be override if prefer, and the location of the database can be stored in an environment variable called acrodb. you should set this to the path and preferred database file name of you acronyms database.
-Example of setting this are shown below.
+However this can be overridden if preferred, and the location of the database can be stored in an environment variable called *ACRODB*.
+You should set this to the path and preferred database file name of your acronyms database.
+Examples of how to set this for different operating systems are shown below.

-On Linux and similar operating systems when using bash:
+On Linux and similar operating systems when using bash shell:

 ```
 export acrodb=/home/simon/work/acrotool/sybil.db
 ```

-on windows or linux when using microsoft powershell:
+on Windows or Linux when using Microsoft Powershell:

 ```
 $env:acrodb += "c:\users\simon\work\scratch\sybil\sybil.db"
 ```

-on windows when using a cmd.exe console:
+on Windows when using a cmd.exe console:

 ```
 set acrodb=c:\users\simon\work\scratch\sybil\sybil.db
 ```

-or windows to add persistently to your environment run the following in a cmd.exe console:
+or Windows to add persistently to your environment run the following in a cmd.exe console:

 ```
 setx acrodb=c:\users\simon\work\scratch\sybil\sybil.db
 ```

-## license
+## License

-this program is licensed under the "mit license" see http://opensource.org/licenses/mit for more details.
+This program is licensed under the "MIT License" see http://opensource.org/licenses/mit for more details.